sacherjj/CasperLabs/docs/CONTRACTS.md

 Typically this is done in the same contract that calls `store_function`.
 In the example below
 `counter_ext` is a function in the same module as the executing contract.
-The function is stored on blockchain with `store_function` and its address saved into a UREF that can be referred to by its name `"counter"`.
+The function is stored on blockchain with `store_function`.
+Next, a call to `add_uref` associates the stored contract's address with a name `"counter"`.

 ```
     //create map of references for stored contract